Isomorphic Bisections of Cubic Graphs: Proving the theorem

 Observe that we only need to concern ourselves with monochromatic components contained within $B_{57}(u_1)$ and $B_{57}(w_1)$.
-Indeed, in $\varphi_0$, all monochromatic components were paths of length at most $5$.
+Indeed, in $\varphi_0$, all monochromatic components were paths of length at most five.
 As we only recoloured vertices in $B_2(R)$ and $B_2(\bar{R})$, which are contained in $B_{50}(u_1)$ and $B_{50}(w_1)$ respectively, any affected components do not reach outside the original balls $B_{57}(u_1)$ and $B_{57}(w_1)$.
-Also note that, since these balls had the opposite colorings, before the recoloring there was one to one correspondence between red components in the first ball and blue components in the second ball and vice versa.
+Also note that, since these balls had the opposite colourings, before the recolouring there was a one-to-one correspondence between red components in the first ball and blue components in the second ball and vice versa.

 First we consider components not fully contained within $B_2(R)$ or $B_2(\bar{R})$.
 Recall that in $\psi_2$, the vertices in $N(R)$ and $N^2(R)$ receive opposite colours, with the same being true of the colouring $\bar{\psi}_1$ of $B_2(\bar{R})$.
 Thus, any such component in $B_{57}(u_1)$ can only contain (red) vertices from $N^2(R)$, together with some vertices in $B_{57}(u_1) \setminus B_2(R)$.
 However, since $B_{57}(u_1)$ and $B_{57}(w_1)$ are isomorphic and oppositely-coloured, these components are in bijection with isomorphic blue components in $B_{57}(w_1)$, and hence no additional discrepancy is introduced through these components.